haoadoreorange/when-json-met-bigint/README.raw.md

 Output

 ```
-Storing the Number as a BigInt, instead of a Number
+Storing the number as a bigint, instead of a number
 Input: { "key": 123 }
 Default type: number, With option type: bigint